ECMWFCode4Earth/DeepR/README.md

 The main purpose of this library is to test the capabilities of deep diffusion models for reanalysis super-resolution tasks.

+NOTE: Spatial tensors fed to Diffusion model must have shapes of length multiple of 4.

 ## References

 - [Annotated Deep Learning Paper implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations)